foureyes/csci-ga.1120-fall2017-001/slides/13/images.markdown

 <section markdown="block">
 ## Vertical Lines

-__Create a new image with:__ &rarr;
+__Create a new image:__ &rarr;

+1. {:.fragment} make a new image with...
     * a background color of white
-* a vertical line very 10th pixel
+    * a black vertical line very 10th pixel
-* try moving  your code into a function that takes an image object adds vertical lines to it
+2. {:.fragment} try moving  your code into a function that takes an image object adds vertical lines to it
     * modify your function so that you can specify
         * how much spacing there is between lines
         * the color of the lines
+    * no return value needed
+    * (a `PixelAccess` object is mutable)

 </section>